o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/telemetry-data-collection.md

 ---
-linktitle: Telemetry Data Collection
+linktitle: Metric Data Collection
-title: AWS Core Telemetry Data Collection
+title: AWS Core Metric Data Collection
-description: Telemetry data collected by the AWS Core Gem in Open 3D Engine.
+description: Metric data collected by the AWS Core Gem in Open 3D Engine.
 weight: 500
 ---

 The AWS Core Gem includes an option to send usage metrics to AWS periodically when the Editor is launched.
-We use this data to better understand how customers use the AWS solutions and related services and products.
+We use this data to better understand how customers use the AWS solutions provided through the Gem.
 When enabled, we collect the following information and send it to AWS:

 ## Collected Metrics